Random Popular Matchings with Incomplete Preference Lists: Incomplete Preference Lists Setting

-Analogously to the complete preference lists setting, we define the top-choice graph of an instance with strict and $k$-incomplete preference lists to be a bipartite graph with parts $B$ and $S \cup L$, where $L = \{\ell_a|a \in A\}$ is the set of last resort items.
-Each person $a \in A_2$ corresponds to an edge connecting $f(a) \in B$ and $s(a) \in S$.
+Analogously to the complete preference lists setting, we define the top-choice graph of an instance with strict and $k$-incomplete preference lists to be a bipartite graph with parts $B' = B$ and $S' \cup L'$, where $S' = S$ and $L'$ = $L$.
+Each person $a \in A_2$ corresponds to an edge connecting $f(a) \in B'$ and $s(a) \in S'$.
 We call these edges \textit{normal edges}.
-Each person $a \in A_1$ corresponds to an edge connecting $f(a) \in B$ and $s(a) = \ell_a \in L$.
+Each person $a \in A_1$ corresponds to an edge connecting $f(a) \in B'$ and $s(a) = \ell_a \in L'$.
 We call these edges \textit{last resort edges}.

 Although the statement of Lemma \ref{complexcomp1} proved by Mahdian \cite{mahdian} is for the complete preference lists setting, exactly the same proof applies to incomplete preference lists setting as well.
 The proof first shows that an $A$-perfect matching exists if and only if each edge in the top-choice graph can be oriented such that each vertex has at most one incoming edge (because if an $A$-perfect matching $M$ exists, we can orient each edge corresponding to $a \in A$ toward the endpoint corresponding to $M(a)$, and vice versa).
-Then, the proof shows that for any top-choice graph $H$, each edge of $H$ can be oriented in such manner if and only if $H$ does not have a complex component.
+Then, the proof shows that for any undirected graph $H$, each edge of $H$ can be oriented in such a manner if and only if $H$ does not have a complex component.
 Thus we can conclude the following lemma.

-\begin{lemma} In a given instance with strict and $k$-incomplete preference lists, an $A$-perfect matching exists if and only if its top-choice graph does not contain a complex component. \end{lemma}
+\begin{lemma} In an instance with strict and $k$-incomplete preference lists, an $A$-perfect matching exists if and only if its top-choice graph does not contain a complex component. \end{lemma}

-In contrast to the complete preference lists setting, the top-choice graph in the incomplete preference lists setting has two types of edges with different distributions: normal edges and last resort edges, and cannot be approximated by $G(x,y,z)$ defined in the previous section.
+In contrast to the complete preference lists setting, the top-choice graph in the incomplete preference lists setting has two types of edges (normal edges and last resort edges) with different distributions, and thus cannot be approximated by $G(x,y,z)$ defined in the previous section.
 Therefore, we have to construct another auxiliary graph $G'(x,y,z_1,z_2)$ as follows.